Shortcuts

 The Historic Context

 In 1653, a French mathematician-philosopher named Blaise Pascal described a triangular arrangement of numbers corresponding to the probabilities involved in flipping coins, or the number of ways to choose 'n' objects from a group of 'm' indistinguishable objects.
 Pascal's triangle has many uses in binomial expansions.
 Although Pascal never claimed recognition for his discovery, his name is inseparably linked with it.
 In fact, the triangle had been described centuries earlier...
 The first reference occurs in Indian mathematician Pingala's book on Sanskrit poetics that may be as early as 450 BC as Meru-prastaara, the "staircase of Mount Meru".
 The commentators of this book were also aware that the shallow diagonals of the triangle sum to the Fibonacci numbers.
 It was also known to Chinese mathematicians.
-It is said that the triangle was called "Yang Hui's triangle" by the Chinese.
-Later, the Persian mathematician Karaji and the Persian astronomer-poet Omar Khayyám; thus the triangle is referred to as the "Khayyám triangle" in Iran.
+It is said that the triangle was called "Yang Hui's triangle" (杨辉三角形) by the Chinese.
+Later, the Persian mathematician Karaji and the Persian astronomer-poet Omar Khayyám; thus the triangle is referred to as the "Khayyám triangle" (مثلث خیام) in Iran.
 Several theorems related to the triangle were known, including the binomial theorem.
-Finally, in Italy, it is referred to as "Triangolo di Tartaglia" (Tartaglia's triangle), named for the Italian algebraist Niccolò Fontana Tartaglia who lived a century before Pascal; Tartaglia is credited with the general formula for solving cubic polynomials.
+And to conclude, in Italy, it is referred to as "Triangolo di Tartaglia" (Tartaglia's triangle), named for the Italian algebraist Niccolò Fontana Tartaglia who lived a century before Pascal; Tartaglia is credited with the general formula for solving cubic polynomials.

 The first seven rows of Pascal's Triangle look like: